clockspot/master-clock/README.md

 # master-clock
-Use your Raspberry Pi to drive impulse slave clocks and moving-coil galvanometers.
+Drive impulse slave clocks and voltmeters with a Raspberry Pi.
 Companion to [carillon](https://github.com/clockspot/carillon).

 ## What's it do?
 **Time-of-day display.** Using a standard GPIO pin, master-clock will output a signal to control an amplifier circuit to drive an impulse slave clock(s).
 It will keep its own nonvolatile record of the displayed time, and will keep the clock in sync with the system clock (itself synced via `ntpd` ideally).
 It will also fast-forward the clock in case of power loss, DST changes, you stopped the daemon to watch a movie undisturbed, etc.

-**Seconds and status display.** Using a GPIO pin that supports pulse-width modulation, it will control the PWM duty cycle to directly control a 3VDC moving-coil galvanometer.
+**Seconds and status display.** Using a GPIO pin that supports pulse-width modulation, it will control the PWM duty cycle to directly control a 3VDC voltmeter.
 It includes ballistics control to move the needle quickly but gently, and (hopefully) never cause it to peg violently.

 ## Why?
 I got a harebrained scheme to build an indoor carillon in two loosely-coupled parts: